SJSU272Lab/Fall16-Team23/README.md

 User stories:

--As a doctor, I want to provide a proper  medication to the patients by understanding their problems  correctly which can be provided by using the sign language converter .
+- As a doctor, I want to provide a proper  medication to the patients by understanding their problems  correctly which can be provided by using the sign language converter.
--As a user, I want people around me to understand my sign language by translating it into readable note.
+- As a user, I want people around me to understand my sign language by translating it into readable note.
--As a user I want to understand what a person with speech disability wants to communicate.
+- As a user I want to understand what a person with speech disability wants to communicate.

 ##Architecture Diagram